lando/lando/docs/config/apache.md

 The default `config` files depend on how you have set `ssl` but are all available [here](https://github.com/lando/lando/tree/master/plugins/lando-services/services/apache).

-Note that if you set `config` to use your own files then those files should exist inside your applicaton and be expressed relative to your project root as below.
+Note that if you set `config` to use your own files then those files should exist inside your application and be expressed relative to your project root as shown below:

 **A hypothetical project**